 Why Mayo Clinic

-Education, experience and tenure may be considered along with internal equity when job offers are extended.
-The minimum pay rate is $35.41 per hour.
+Education, experience and tenure may be considered along with internal equity when job offers are extended.; $37.20 - $55.84 / hour

 As an Affirmative Action and Equal Opportunity Employer Mayo Clinic is committed to creating an inclusive environment that values the diversity of its employees and does not discriminate against any employee or candidate.
 Women, minorities, veterans, people from the LGBTQ communities and people with disabilities are strongly encouraged to apply to join our teams.
 Reasonable accommodations to access job openings or to apply for a job are available.